Flying Aeroflot

 It’s odd that I have such a clear picture of this, given that I never flew Aeroflot before the break-up of the Soviet Union.
 It was just part of the lore that we, in the US, heard about the USSR.
 To check it, I consulted Wikipedia, the font of all knowledge, looking at the 1970’s only.
 I graduated high school in 1980, so the 70’s were when I would have formed this picture of the airline.
 Their page listing Aeroflot accidents and incidents certainly confirms the image, though most of the list happened on internal flights, not international.

 I tried my best not to book Aeroflot for my trip to Hong Kong from Amsterdam, and then again for my trip back from Seoul to Amsterdam.
-The mere idea of flying with them pushed all my fear of flying buttons.
+The mere idea of flying with them pushed all my fear-of-flying buttons.
 It was, however, much cheaper than any other option, with the only disadvantage being the stop in Moscow.

 Aeroflot?
 Really?